amidshukurov/amid-se2finalproject/README.md

-README details for terraform will be added later.

-First of all we need to run jenkins inside minikube.
-This will help us to run k8s commands from jenkins.
+1.Run jenkins inside minikube
+~minikube start
+~$eval $(minikube driver docker)

+it will create everything in minikube

-docker image build -t myjenkins .
+~docker image build -t myjenkins .

-Name {myjenkins} is important because we will use it for k8s pod .
+Name {myjenkins} will use it for k8s pod .
+~ kubectl appl -f jenkinf.yaml (inside this yaml myjenkins image will ve used)

-Then we should craete myslq database inside kubernetes cluste by running :
+2. Run run inlocal create myslq database inside kubernetes cluste by running :

-kubectl apply -f mysql-deployment.yaml
+~kubectl apply -f mysql-deployment.yaml

-This will create mysql service which we will be able to connect to later.
+This will create mysql service and we will be able to connect to later.

-We can connect to db by runnin following command : kubectl run -it --rm --image=mysql:8.0 --restart=Never mysql-client -- mysql -h mysql -ppassword
+We can connect to db by running following command :

+~kubectl run -it --rm --image=mysql:8.0 --restart=Never mysql-client -- mysql -h mysql -ppassword

+In the Jenkins cretae multi branching pipeline.
+Pipeline will be created for eac Backend and Frontend app.